 A Canadian snowboarder turned country music singer; Meghan Patrick is well known in Canada.
 However, she is less well known in the U.S., and as is the case with any musician wanting to conquer the U.S.; Meghan had to start from ground zero.
 Yet from her already released music and lyrics, let’s just say that Meghan has a head start- she already has had plenty of heart-warming, and musically and lyrically impressive songs released to the public, and if she stays true and authentic to her previous style… it’s almost guaranteed that U.S. listeners will love her.
 As for me in Australia, I first was introduced to Meghan through a country Spotify playlist from Jon that I was listening to in early 2021.
 Songs were on shuffle and a number of them were from Meghan… and the rest is history as I dived into a discography of one of the most vulnerable, emotional, and honest artists in country music.
 We reviewed Heart On My Glass and we loved it very much… and so, here we are now in 2023.
-In 2022, Meghan released her wedding single “My Left Hand”, and now that 2023 has rolled around, there are two new tracks, presumably from a new, unnamed album yet to be released.
-“She’s No Good For Me” and “Ours” are here for us to listen to, and if these songs are anything to go by, then Meghan’s upcoming album is set to be incredibly vulnerable and honest.
+In 2022, Meghan released her wedding single “My Left Hand”, and now that 2023 has rolled around, there is a brand new EP, called Greatest Show On Dirt.

 The process of writing ‘She’s No Good For Me’ was extremely cathartic and empowering.
 When you’ve reached a point of recognizing your own BS, but you’ve also gotten to a place where you can give yourself a little grace for who you were when you were going through a hard time… that’s when you start healing, and growing.
 It’s also recognizing that healing is not always linear, that old version of you may still show up every once in a while, but knowing you need to leave that version of yourself behind is half the battle.
 Listening to the song while I drove just felt so empowering and like I was really living the song in the moment, which I think makes for a very authentic performance.
 The horses coming in at the end [of the music video] was not planned but it was an incredible moment.
 Running through that field with them was so exhilarating and beautiful and it felt like a sign that I was finally free to be completely myself and go into this new era unbridled.